nnnnnnn0090/Coospo-BK467-Receiver/README.md

 # Coospo-BK467-Receiver
-Connect with BLE to receive data from sensors
+Connect to the sensor with BLE and receive data from the sensor

 ## Usage:
 ```cmd